nathco/Generate-GIF/README.md

 # Generate GIF
 Sketch.app plugin for generating animated `GIFs` from a sequence of artboards.
-Works with sandboxed ( App Store ) and standard application environments.
+Compatible with sandboxed ( App Store ) and standard application environments, including OS X Yosemite.

 **Please Note!**
 This plugin is intended for simple keyframe animations.
 I recommend using Adobe After Effects if you need advanced features or full control of the output.